Mechanical hysterons with tunable interactions of general sign

+This design is easily translated to our mechanical system by forming a chain of rotors that are coupled to their nearest neighbors with crossed springs and attaching them to the driving rod with $x_i$ that alternate between negative and positive values (Fig.~\ref{fig:4}B).
+In particular, we set $x_{2m-1} = -L\sin(\theta_0)$, $x_{2m} = L\sin(\theta_0)$, where $\theta_0 = \theta_i^+ = - \theta_i^-$, although other values can also work (see the Supplementary Information).
+Finally, we set $x_1 = -3L\sin(\theta_0)$ at the start of the chain to nucleate a domain wall there.
+Supplementary Movie 7 and Fig.~\ref{fig:4}B show the system evolution, starting from the higher-energy ground state.
+Once the domain wall reaches the end of the chain, the configuration is stable to further driving.

+\textbf{Counting modulo 2.} Figure~\ref{fig:5}A shows a system of four hysterons that, when driven at unit amplitude, produces a steady state that takes two cycles to traverse.
+It concludes even cycles in the state $-- +-$ (Fig.~\ref{fig:5}B).
+The system thus performs a basic computation: discriminating even versus odd numbers of driving cycles, \textit{i.e.}, counting modulo 2.
+Such a multiperiodic response was identified in simulated hysteron systems \cite{Keim21,Lindeman21,Szulc22}.
+Here we realize it in the lab.

-To reproduce this complex response in the lab, we start by translating the sign and approximate strength of the interactions into a choice of springs and their mounting points on the rotors, which controls the magnitude of the interaction via the product $k_{ij} \ell_{ij}^2 $.
-One pair of springs spans a longer distance from rotor 1 to rotor 3; we attach a length of steel wire to extend the reach of these springs while staying within their linear response.
-We then set the $\Delta \theta_i$ for each hysteron to reflect its relative amount of hysteresis in the design.
-To ensure a repeatable minimum and maximum for the driving, we mount the two linear bearings that hold the driving rod at locations where they will collide with the outermost clamps that support springs 1 and 4, and we use these contacts as the turning points.
+We start by translating the sign and relative strength of the interactions in Fig.~\ref{fig:5}A into a choice of springs and mounting points on the rotors.
+One pair of springs spans a longer distance from rotor 1 to rotor 3; we attach a length of steel wire to extend these springs while staying within their linear response.
+We then set $\theta_i^+ - \theta_i^-$ for each hysteron to reflect its hysteresis in the design.
+To ensure constant-amplitude driving, we use the linear bearings that hold the driving rod as a ``sandwich'' that sets the endpoints of the driving.